-When the traders pay for the contract for Call or Put option, the contract premium is paid against fees which are the current rate of the option.
-The value of the premium decays when it approaches towards the settlement date or the expiry date.
+- If the price decreases and tends toward INR 90, the Call option would decrease from 8 to 6 or 5.
+If, on the other, the price tends to increase from INR 100 to 105, the option of strike 110 would increase from 8 to 10.
+When the traders pay for the contract for the Call or Put option, the contract premium is paid against fees, which are the current rate of the option.
+The value of the premium decays when it approaches the settlement date or the expiry date.

-Future vs Option Infographics
+Head-to-Head Comparison Between Future vs Option (Infographics)

 Below is the top 3 difference between Future vs Option

-Key difference between Future vs Option
+Key Difference Between Future vs Option

-Head to Head comparison between Future vs Option
+Head To Head Comparison Between Future vs Option

-|The basis Of Comparison Between Future vs Option||Futures||Option|
+|The basis Of Comparison||Futures||Option|

-|Meaning||Related to the current price market price of a particular stock or an index and it is the derived price of the particular script.
-It is basically the forwarded futuristic price and the price remains more or less similar to the stock price.||Related to the strike price of the derivative and the Current market value of the stock.
-If the strike price is closer to the Current market price in a Future market, then the premium amount increases.|
+|Meaning||Related to the current price, the market price of a particular stock or an index is the derived price of the particular script.
+It is basically the forwarded futuristic price, and the price remains more or less similar to the stock price.||Related to the strike price of the derivative and the Current market value of the stock.
+If the strike price is closer to the current market price in a Future market, then the premium amount increases.|

-|Financial Liabilities and return||The liability is maximum in case of future as the trader is entitled to take the risk of the entire stock price.
-In case, if the stock splits or corrects due to Bonus issue or any major movement in the price can hamper the value of an investment.
-Thus the trader has to pay the additional capital to fulfill daily obligations.
-In the case of profits, the trader can get abnormal profits also if they hit in the right direction.||In case of a call or put option, when a trader opts to buy, he pays the premium amount at a particular strike price.
-Thus the trader is entitled to bear the risk of the ‘premium amount’ only.
-In case of any major movement of the script, the trader would lose only the amount of premium, and the amount of return is also unlimited considering the amount of capital invested.|
+|Financial Liabilities and return||The liability is maximum in the future as the trader is entitled to take the risk of the entire stock price.
+If the stock splits or corrects due to a Bonus issue or any major movement in the price, it can hamper the value of an investment.
+Thus, the trader has to pay the additional capital to fulfill daily obligations.
+In the case of profits, the trader can get abnormal profits if they hit the right direction.||In the case of a call or put option, when a trader opts to buy, he pays the premium amount at a particular strike price.
+Thus, only the risk of the ‘premium amount’ is borne by the trader.
+In case of any major movement of the script, the trader would lose only the amount of premium, and the amount of return is also unlimited, considering the amount of capital invested.|

-|Depreciation or Decrease in value||Depreciation is not accountable in most of the cases, but the valuation is decided by the buyer and seller and is depended on the demand and supply.
-During expiry, the traders can square off the positions and can take new positions in new expiry.||The value of the option decays when it approaches towards expiry.
-The value of the premium remains high during the early days of expiry considering that the stock remains range-bound for the time being.|
+|Depreciation or Decrease in value||The buyer and seller decide the valuation, which is dependent on demand and supply, and depreciation is not accountable in most cases.
+During expiry, the traders can square off the positions and can take new positions in new expiry.||The value of the option decays when it approaches expiry.
+The value of the premium remains high during the early days of expiry, considering that the stock remains range-bound for the time being.|